isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

   - title: I am living alone and was intending to have 9 attendees, a solemnizer, and a vendor attending my solemnization at home.
 Is it still possible to do so with this new cap of 5 visitors a day?
     content: |
-      As of 26 Jan 2021, an individual must not permit to enter or remain in his or her place of residence more than 8 visitors on any single day.
+      As of 8 May 2021, an individual must not permit to enter or remain in his or her place of residence more than 5 visitors on any single day.
 An exception is made for home solemnizations which are subject to the following limits:

       For solemnization ceremonies held at home, the maximum number of attendees for solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 5 visitors in addition to any residents to the home where the solemnization is held, whichever is higher.
 This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors engaged to provide authorised services for the solemnization (kept to a minimum).
 For example, if there are 6 persons currently living in your household, the 6 residents and an additional 5 visitors can attend a solemnization in your home.
 The total of 11 persons counts the wedding couple but excludes the solemnizer and vendors.
 Or if you live alone, you and 9 other persons, including the wedding couple, can attend a solemnization in your home, excluding the solemnizer and vendors.

-      However, if a place of residence has 5 or more visitors attending a home solemnization (as guests or vendors), then the individual must not accept any more visitors that day to his or her place of residence<sup>9</sup>.
+      However, if a place of residence has 5 or more visitors attending a home solemnization (as guests or vendors), then the individual must not accept any more visitors that day to his or her place of residence.

-      <sup>9</sup> If the place of residence has, for instance, 5 visitors attending the home solemnization (as guests or vendors), the individual may accept 3 more visitors to his or her place of residence on the same day.

-  - title: If I have my solemnization at home in the morning involving 8 or more visitors (attending or working), can I still have another gathering involving another 5 visitors in the evening?
+  - title: If I have my solemnization at home in the morning involving 5 or more visitors (attending or working), can I still have another gathering involving another 5 visitors in the evening?
     content: |
       No, you may not do so as the quota of 5 visitors per/ day has already been used up during the solemnizsation.
 This also applies for a gathering before the solemnization.
 Please refer to FAQ 1 for more details.